countable-web/open-source-corporation/VISION.md

 What if we could codify web development over time to continuously spend more time on the "good" stuff, of focusing on your customers?

 This is the core idea behind Countable Consulting.
-We're attempting to develop the processes and tools to abstract away the multifaceted problem of building a web technology team.
+To develop the processes and tools to abstract away the multifaceted problem of building a web technology team.